BsNoSi/yellow-extension-imgpop/readme.md

-# Yellow Plugin imgpop 1.1.0
+# Yellow Extension imgpop

+Version 1.2.0

 CSS only image popup for [Yellow](https://developers.datenstrom.se/de/help/ "see homepage of Yellow") with dimmed background and subtitle, no additional script required.
 If a JPG file is used the exif comment optionally can be shown.